 Every year, San Francisco is home to one of the largest Saint Patrick's Day celebrations in the world.
 The parade draws more than 100,000 people.

 Since it's so large, it's always held on a weekend.
-The 2019 event will be on Saturday, March 16.
+The 2023 event date is March 11.

 The Saint Patrick's Day Parade features a number of local Irish dance companies, bands, and groups.
 You will also see many important San Francisco officials, politicians, police, and firemen.